josdejong/mathjs/index.md

   </tr>
 </table>

 *Note: The API of math.js is not fully stabilized.
-Please read [what is changed](https://github.com/josdejong/mathjs/blob/master/HISTORY.md) before upgrading to a newer version.*
+Please read [what is changed](https://github.com/josdejong/mathjs/blob/master/HISTORY.md) before upgrading to the newest version.*

 # Documentation